How our Olympic climbers are supporting the Paris 2024 ‘Ecolympics’

 Is this the Ecolympics?

-An admirable 95% of the total Olympic venues will be existing or temporary, to be dismantled for future reuse after the Games.
+An admirable 95% of the total Olympic venues used will be existing or temporary venues, and the temporary ones will be dismantled for future reuse after the Games.
 Along with the Aquatics Centre, Le Bourget Climbing venue is the only sports facility to be built especially for Paris 2024.
 After the Games the indoor facilities will be left for Le Bourget to be used by clubs and residents.

 According to Global Sustainable Sport, the International Olympic Committee's Director for Sustainability Marie Sallois says, “Paris 2024 is setting new standards for future events.”
 The Games will use 100% renewable energy, including solar panels on the Aquatics Centre and Olympic Village.
 Plant-based food will be doubled, single-use plastics in catering will be reduced by 50% and free drinking water points will be available for spectators so reusable bottles can be used.